Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Reconstructing an RD solution curve from implicit derivatives

-The computational cost of Algorithm \ref{algo:root-tracking-for-RD} is comprised of calculating implicit derivatives and of Blahut-Arimoto near bifurcations.
-However, the cost due to BA is typically negligible since our heuristic avoids its critical slowing down near bifurcations, Section \ref{sub:RD-root-tracking-near-bifrcations}.
-As shown in Section \ref{part:details}.\ref{sec:computational-complexities}, memorizing (caching) each computed tensor $D^{b+m}_{\beta^b, \inputmarginalVect^m} (Id - BA_\beta)[\inputmarginalVect]$ (Theorem \ref{thm:high-order-derivs-of-BA-in-main-text} in Section \ref{sub:high-order-deriv-tensors-of-BA}) upon its first appearance drastically reduces the computational costs.
-Similarly, when calculating implicit derivatives recursively at Algorithm \ref{algo:high-order-derivs-of-operator-roots}, in Section \ref{sub:high-order-beta-derivatives-at-an-operator-root}.
+The computational cost of RD root-tracking (Algorithm \ref{algo:root-tracking-for-RD}) is comprised of the cost of implicit derivatives and of Blahut-Arimoto near bifurcations.
+However, the cost due to BA is typically negligible since our heuristic avoids its critical slowing down near bifurcations (see Section \ref{sub:RD-root-tracking-near-bifrcations}).
+Memorizing (caching) each computed tensor $D^{b+m}_{\beta^b, \inputmarginalVect^m} (Id - BA_\beta)[\inputmarginalVect]$ (at Theorem \ref{thm:high-order-derivs-of-BA-in-main-text} in Section \ref{sub:high-order-deriv-tensors-of-BA}) upon its first appearance reduces the computational costs drastically, as shown in Section \ref{part:details}.\ref{sec:computational-complexities}.
+Similarly, also for memorizing implicit derivatives when calculating them recursively in Algorithm \ref{algo:high-order-derivs-of-operator-roots} (Section \ref{sub:high-order-beta-derivatives-at-an-operator-root}).
 Our implementation also memorizes some of the quantities en route, further reducing costs.
 For the most part, these can be discarded once done computing at a point, so the memory costs do \textit{not} scale with the grid size.
-In essence, the cost of Algorithm \ref{algo:root-tracking-for-RD} is determined by the derivatives' cost at a point (times the number of grid points).
-We provide a (loose) upper bound; see Section \ref{part:details}.\ref{sec:computational-complexities} for details.
+Thus, the computational cost of Algorithm \ref{algo:root-tracking-for-RD} is essentially determined by the implicit derivatives' cost at a point (times the number of grid points).
+We provide the following (loose) bounds.